 - Federal estate tax planning strategies are available to married couples such as portability, estate exemptions, and if both spouses are U.S. citizens, the option of unlimited spousal gifting abilities.

-- Many solutions are available to fund retirement goals, when planning for your golden years.
+- When planning for your golden years, many solutions are available to fund retirement goals.
 Understanding your rights, protections, and the nuances of these solutions is important to avoid unintended consequences.
 For example, under the Employee Retirement Income Security Act of 1974, there are guidelines relating to spousal access to certain employer-sponsored retirement accounts, such as 401(k), 403(b), and pension plans, at marriage or divorce.

-- If second-parent adoption is not permitted, then it becomes important to confirm that your estate-planning strategies specifically address your intent to leave assets to the children if that is your wish.
+- Whether or not second-parent adoption is permitted, it is important to confirm that your estate-planning strategies specifically address your intent to leave assets to the children if that is your wish.